DSC-SPIDAL/harp/Hands-on.md

 ### Dependencies and Environment Variables

-The hands-on codes have the dependencies as follow,
+The hands-on codes have the dependencies as follows,

 * Python 2.7+
 * Python module Numpy